-The development of a provincial HIRA is led by AEMA.
+The development of a provincial HIRA is being led by AEMA.
 Following the 2019 review of AEMA's hazard assessment system, the Office of the Auditor General recommended the implementation of a system to develop and maintain a provincial hazard assessment.
 All GoA departments are expected to participate in, contribute to, and support the maintenance of this comprehensive, province-wide HIRA.

-The objective of the provincial HIRA is to capture key observations and make recommendations based on current hazards and risks, trend analysis, emerging issues, and other topics as necessary.
+The objective of the provincial HIRA is to capture key observations and make recommendations based on current and emerging hazards.

-As a comprehensive provincial HIRA, the intent will be to expand the process to incorporate other key stakeholders over time.
-The initial focus will be on capturing local HIRA data which could be followed by other non-governmental stakeholders from key provincial sectors such as oil and gas, electricity, agriculture and forestry, manufacturing, commercial transportation, food processing and distribution, construction, telecommunications, tourism, etc.
+As a comprehensive provincial HIRA, the intent will be to expand the process to incorporate other key stakeholders, including local authorities, over time.
+The initial focus will be on capturing local HIRA data, which could be followed by other non-governmental stakeholders from key provincial sectors such as oil and gas, electricity, agriculture and forestry, manufacturing, commercial transportation, food processing and distribution, construction, telecommunications, tourism, etc.